The Virgo Collaboration

 Now the Virgo Collaboration is fully committed to Advanced Virgo, a major upgrade of the experiment that will lead to an improvement in sensitivity of a factor ten, that will allow for the exploration of a volume a thousand time larger than the one observed by the first version of Virgo.

-Today, more than 300 people are members of the Virgo Collaboration: they come from many different institutes spread across six European countries: France, Italy, the Netherlands, Hungary and Poland.
+Today, more than 300 people are members of the Virgo Collaboration: they come from many different institutes spread across seven European countries: France, Italy, the Netherlands, Hungary, Poland, Spain and Belgium .
 The National Institute for Subatomic Physics (Nikhef) in the Netherlands joined Virgo in 2006.
-More recently, in 2010 the POLGRAW group in Warsaw and the KFKI Research Institute for Particle and Nuclear Physics (RMKI) in Budapest joined the Virgo collaboration, and in 2016 the Department of Astronomy-Astrophysics and Mathematics of the University of Valencia and in 2018 the Institute of Cosmos Sciences of the University of Barcelona , the Université de Liège , the Université catholique de Louvain and the Institut de Fisica d’Altes Energies .
+More recently, in 2010 the POLGRAW group in Warsaw and the KFKI Research Institute for Particle and Nuclear Physics (RMKI) in Budapest joined the Virgo collaboration, in 2016 the Department of Astronomy-Astrophysics and Mathematics of the University of Valencia and in 2018 the Institute of Cosmos Sciences of the University of Barcelona , the Université de Liège , the Université catholique de Louvain and the Institut de Fisica d’Altes Energies .

 This is the list of the Institutes, Universities, and Laboratories that participate in the Virgo Collaboration: